acurana/LPC17xx-DFU-Bootloader/README.md

 ##### Recommended method
 Use a JTAG debugger (for example the SEGGER JLink or any other JTAG adapter) to flash the bootloader binary to your cnc4nf-mb board at address 0x00000.
 There is a standard 20 pin JTAG connector on the board (the connector is approx. in the middle of the board, you cannot miss it).

 The original firmware will be deleted if you flash the bootloader.
-In oder to be able to restore the original fabbster firmware you should save the flash locations 0x00000 to 0x80000 (512k) to a file before flashing the Smoothie bootloader.
+In order to be able to restore the original fabbster firmware you should save the flash locations 0x00000 to 0x80000 (512k) to a file before flashing the Smoothie bootloader.

 The bootloader binary can be found in the FirmwareBin directory.